methodphoto/themincricketclub/2017/selling.md

 title: Selling
 game: Selling v The Min
 location: Cadman's Meadow
-gameDate: "24/9/2017"
+gameDate: 24/09/2017
-report: Selling won the toss and batted first scoring 248-6 in 40 overs  The Min made 159-9 (all out) in 32 overs
+report: Selling won the toss and batted first scoring 248 for 6 wkts in 40 overs  The Min made 159 for 9 wkts (all out) in 32 overs
 result: Selling won by 89 runs
 parent: 2017 Fixtures
 ---